Richard Bourke: Governor of New South Wales

 In 1835, Bourke issued a proclamation through the Colonial Office, implementing the doctrine of terra nullius by proclaiming that Indigenous Australians could not sell or assign land, nor could an individual person acquire it, other than through distribution by the Crown.
 This proclamation, which effectively deprived indigenous Australians of legal recognition as land owners under colonial law, was prompted by an exploitative attempt to acquire land from local people, under a private treaty, Batman's Treaty.

 In 1837 a statue of Bourke by English sculptor Edward Hodges Baily was erected to Bourke in Sydney.

 Bourke continued to create controversy within the colony by combating the inhumane treatment handed out to convicts, including limiting the number of convicts each employer was allowed to 70, as well as granting rights to emancipists, such as allowing the acquisition of property and service on juries.
 It has been argued that the abolition of convict transportation to New South Wales in 1840 can be attributable to the actions of Bourke.

-In the 1836 Church Act, Bourke abolished the status of the Anglican Church as the state church of New South Wales, declaring each religious denomination on equal footing before the law.
-He also increased spending on education and attempted to set up a system of public nondenominational schools.
+In the 1836 Church Act, Bourke abolished the status of the Anglican Church as the state church of New South Wales, declaring each Christian denomination on equal footing for government assistance.
+The law did not extend to Jews and other non-Christian religions, and so actually introduced a form of discrimination, by precluding government assistance to them, which took until August 1854 to rectify.
+Bourke also increased spending on education and attempted to set up a system of public nondenominational schools.
 He was credited as the first governor to publish satisfactory accounts of public receipts and expenditures.

 In 1837, the year of his promotion to lieutenant-general, he was made colonel for life of the 64th (2nd Staffordshire) Regiment of Foot.
 The same year, he named the town of Melbourne after The 2nd Viscount Melbourne, the British Prime Minister.
 He returned to England in 1838, traversing the Andes to avoid a voyage around Cape Horn.